Stay safer on free Wi-Fi

 It’s essential to exercise caution when using public networks.
 Your digital privacy should always be a top priority.
 By being aware of the risks, understanding the importance of encryption, and following best practices, you can significantly reduce the threats of free public Wi-Fi.

 Remember, you're not alone in your concerns about the safety of public Wi-Fi.
-Thankfully, solutions like Norton Secure VPN help keep your online activity private and the data you send and receive more secure.
-Download Norton Secure VPN today — you can try it for free for 30 days.
+Thankfully, solutions like Norton VPN help keep your online activity private and the data you send and receive more secure.
+Download Norton VPN today — you can try it for free for 30 days.

 Oliver Buxton